 4. No member of Council staff, or other person engaged under a contract, involved in advising on or preparing this report has declared a direct or indirect interest in relation to the matter of the report.

 Stakeholder consultation

-- 5. The 2013 Guidelines were reviewed through the Policy update process. - 6.
-The Social Investment has been consulted during this review process.
+5. The Guidelines were reviewed through the Policy update process.

 Environmental sustainability